dmachard/python-publicaddr/README.md

 ## Lookup for IPv4 and v6

 Lookup for your public IPs from random providers with DNS or HTTP protocols.
+This is the default behaviour of the `lookup` function.

 ```python
 import publicaddr